Skilledgamer101/oec/README.txt

 Team Name: Egypt
 Project Title: Scribbl.ai

+Location of all code used for project: main.py

 To compile and run the project:

 1. Sign up for a Google Cloud Account